sartajhajam/hotel-booking/README.md

 # 🏨 Hotel Booking Platform

-A full-stack **Hotel Booking Platform** built using the MERN (MongoDB, Express, React, Node.js) stack.
+A full-stack **Hotel Booking Platform** built with the MERN (MongoDB, Express, React, Node.js) stack.

-This application lets users browse and book hotel rooms, hotel owners manage their listings, and admins oversee the system — all in one powerful, responsive platform.
+It allows users to search and book hotels, hotel owners to manage listings, and admins to oversee the system.

 ---